aweymo-ui/python_obsidian/content/6_obsidian.md

 **While you can do detailed tagging in either file**, I’ve found that this process makes the most sense in the chronological export, but I still like to have the categorized markdown file in case I want to look at just the "important" or "stats" sections.
 Whichever one you choose to do detailed tagging on, think of this as your primary notes document moving forward.

-{% include gallery-figure.html img="py_ob_20.gif" alt="Demo Detailed Tagging Process" caption="Demo Detailed Tagging Process, Including Obsidian Dropdown View of Preexisting Tags" width="100%" %}
+{% include gallery-figure.html img="py_ob_20_z.gif" alt="Demo Detailed Tagging Process" caption="Tagging Process, Including Obsidian Dropdown View of Preexisting Tags" width="100%" %}

 At this point in your research, you’ve read this text once and highlighted section based on category.
 While you are reviewing these notes again, take a moment to reassess the initial tags (perhaps an `#important` passage is actually a `#general` note or the reverse) and, most importantly, create new tags.
 Perhaps an `#important` passage you've initially highlighted in animal sciences also has to do with `#livestock-genetics`,`#animal-nutrition` or `#behavior-ethology`?
 Maybe your initial tag of a `#quote` in a book covering botany is also indicative of larger themes you would like to track about `#plant-morphology`, the `#photosynthesis-process` or `#ecological-interactions` that you would like to see together at a glance?